This post may contain affiliate links. Please read our disclosure policy.

 Storage instructions

-For longer storage, wrap tightly in freezer-safe wrap, and freeze for up to 2 months.
-Let defrost at room temperature.
+In the freezer: Wrap tightly in freezer-safe wrap and freeze for up to 2 months.
+Defrost at room temperature before serving.

 Square brown bars with chocolate chips on top piled in a square metal baking pan lined with white paper, all on blue cloth